web3infra-foundation/mega/docs/development.md

    # Size of each file chunk when splitting is enabled, in bytes.
 Ignored if splitting is disabled.
    split_size = 20971520 # Default size is 20MB (20971520 bytes)
 ```
+## Database maintenance
+Currently, the tables of database are created by `.sql` file.

+If you want to add a new table or modify the existing table, you need to update the `.sql` files which are located in the `sql` directory.

+### Attention
+- Each database corresponds to one `.sql` file, you must modify all of them if you want to update the tables in order to keep the consistency of the database.
+- DO NOT use `Array` Type in PostgreSQL but use `JSON` instead, for compatibility with SQLite & MySQL. (`JSON` <==> `serde_json::Value`)

 ## Comment Guideline